The Harp: An Ancient and Noble Instrument

 • Concert Grand Pedal Harps

 The largest and most sophisticated harps, standing around 6 feet tall with 47 strings.
-Seven pedals allow players to change the pitch of strings, enabling performance in any key.
+With an extended soundboard, a pedal harp has over 2,000 moving parts!
+Seven pedals allow the harpist to change the pitch of strings, enabling performance in any key.
 These are the harps you'll see in symphony orchestras and professional concert settings.

 • Celtic & Folk Harps

-Smaller, more portable harps typically ranging from 22 to 38 strings.
+These are smaller, more portable harps typically ranging from 22 to 38 strings.
 These harps don't have pedals but may feature levers or blades to change string pitches.
-Perfect for folk music, Celtic traditions, and intimate performances.
+Perfect for folk music, Celtic traditions, and smaller, more intimate performances.

 • Electric Harps